canhta/CareCircle/docs/refactors/mobile-implementation-discrepancies.md

 Generated files like `health_metric.g.dart` confirm code generation is used, but it's unclear if the approach is consistently applied across all models.

+**Execution Plan:**

+1. Create a JSON serialization guide in `docs/architecture/data-modeling.md`
-**Suggestion:** Ensure consistent use of the recommended serialization approach across all models.
+2. Audit all models to ensure they use the recommended serialization approach
+3. Refactor non-compliant models to use freezed and json_serializable
+4. Add build.yaml configuration for consistent code generation
+5. Create model tests to verify serialization/deserialization
+6. Document the serialization architecture and patterns

 ## 6. Navigation Implementation